website watertownhistory.org

 Donald V. Latorraca represented the state.

-A civil case involving the congregation of St.
+A civil case involving the congregation of

-information provided by the state.
+reflected in information provided by the state.

 St. Bernard's recovered about 60 percent of